-The Innovation Consequences of Financial Regulation for Young Life-Cycle Firms
+The Innovation and Reporting Consequences of Financial Regulation for Young Life-Cycle Firms

 Keywords: Firm Life-Cycle, Innovation, Explorative Innovation, R&D, Financial Regulation, Corporate Governance, Financial Reporting Quality

 JEL Classification: G38; L51; M40; M41; M48; O32